AresMUSH/aresmush.com/tutorials/code/git.md

 5. Repeat steps 2 and 3 in the webportal directory with the webportal clone url.

 Now your game will be set up to get code updates from your fork instead of from the main Ares repository.

+## Pushing Code from the Game Server

+Ideally code changes go from your PC/test environment to GitHub and then to the game.

+{% include pretty_image.html file='/code/git-pull.png' %}

+However, there are times when you make changes on the server itself.
+Perhaps you:

+* Had some custom code before you decided to set up your own fork.
+* Hand-tweaked something on the server while debugging.
+* Installed a community plugin.

+Whatever the reason, if you make changes on the game server directly, you'll want to get those changes into your fork.

+1. If you do not already have one, you'll need to create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for your GitHub account with **repo** permissions.
+This token is like an extra password you can use from the git command line on your server shell.
+Keep it in a safe place.
+(Alternately you can set up a GitHub SSH key but that is beyond the scope of this tutorial.)
+2. Go to the aresmush directory.
+3. Type `git status` to ensure that all your custom changes are committed.
+If they aren't, commit them.
+4. Type `git push` and enter your GitHub username and the personal access token for the password.
+5. Repeat steps 3 and 4 in the webportal directory.

 ## Git from the Game